-Note: AR = Arolitum, PO = Polygon, OP = Optimism, LR = Loopring, IX = Immutable X, and OM = OmiseGo.
+Note: AR = Arbitrum, PO = Polygon, OP = Optimism, LR = Loopring, IX = Immutable X, and OM = OmiseGo.

-provide a definitive evaluation of the solutions' true potential.
+acknowledge that the website rankings primarily reflect the individual opinion of the researcher and may not provide a definitive evaluation of the solutions' true potential.
 Therefore, a more comprehensive assessment focuses on in-depth feature analysis across six key areas: throughput, decentralization, security, scalability, transaction fees, and Ethereum Virtual Machine (EVM) compatibility.
 A three-tier scoring system is employed, with "Highest" scoring 3, "Medium" scoring 2, and "Lowest" scoring 1.
 Each feature is evaluated by comparing reference data from various sources and assigning a score based on the relative strengths of the three shortlisted solutions.
 The results are presented in Tables IV-VI.